Interested in joining the OAS as an Instructor?

 The Oakville Art Society looks for qualified art instructors.
-We offer classes in painting, drawing, mixed media, pottery, photography and jewellery in the Oakville area.
+We offer classes, workshops and lectures in painting, drawing, mixed media, photography and jewellery in the Oakville area.
 We look for quality fine art instructors, accomplished in their field and dedicated to sharing their skills, knowledge and expertise.

 If you are a professional artist with teaching experience and/or an art teacher please contact us.

-All instructors are hired as independent consultants on an as needed basis, are required to sign an instructors’ agreement with the OAS and need to submit a criminal background check.
+All instructors are hired as independent consultants on an as needed basis, may be required to sign an instructors’ agreement with the OAS and must present a current (not more than 3 years old) criminal background check.

 - Current Resume